 In similar vein, an experimental study on NO_x removal from a simulated diesel engine was carried out using dielectric barrier discharge (DBD) reactor for various electrode shapes to improve the removal efficiency.
 The electrode shapes employed in the experiment were a plane, a trench and multipoint configurations.
 The 0.5mm thickness of alumina (Al/sub2/O/sub3/) dielectric barrier was produced on a plane electrode via a powder flame spray.
 The DBD reactor with multipoint electrodes was applied to 20KVA diesel engine generator exhaust gas treatment.
-The contained NO_x= (NO + NO/sub2/) was abated from 70 to 40 ppm at no load to the generator and from 340 to 300 ppm at 50A load.
-The energy for NO_x removal is obtained to 32g/Kwh.
-[1]
+The contained NO_x = (NO + NO/sub2/) was abated from 70 to 40 ppm at no load to the generator and from 340 to 300 ppm at 50A load.
+The energy for NO_x removal is obtained to 32g/KWh.[12]

-In another development, atmospheric O3, CO, SO2 and NO_v were measured at a rural agricultural site in the Yangte Delta of China.
-Positive correlation between CO and NO_v with a slope (Δ[CO]/Δ[NO_v]) of 36 (ppbv/ppbv) for the winter and night time measurements.
+In another development, atmospheric O3, CO, SO2 and NO_v were measured at a rural agricultural site in the Yangte Delta of China.[13]
+The ratio of CO to NO_v was 36 (ppbv/ppbv) for the winter and night time measurements.
 Value for industrialized countries~(10ppbv/ppbv).
-Where $NO_v^ = (NO + NO_2 + PAN + PAN + NO_3 + PAN + PAN$ Organic Nitrates + HNO3 + N2O5 +---).
-The highest CO/NO_v ratio (30 - 40ppbv/ppbv) occurred in September-December 1999 and June 2000.
+Where NO_v is the sum of NO, NO2, PAN, Organic Nitrates, HNO3, and N2O5.
+The highest value for the ratio of CO to NO_v was 30-40ppbv/ppbv and occurred in September-December 1999 and June 2000.
 The good correlation between CO and the biomass burning tracer CH3Cl and the lack of correlation with the industrial tracer C2Cl4 suggest that the burning of biofuels and crop residues is a major source for the elevated CO and possibly for other tracer gases as well.
-SO2 to NO_v ratio = 1.37ppbv/ppbv.
+SO2 to NO_v ratio was 1.37ppbv/ppbv.
 High value of ratio is as a result of use of high sulfur coals in China.
-The measured SO2/NO_v and ΔCO/ΔNO_v were compared with the respective ratios from the current emission inventories for the region, which indicated a comparable SO2/NO2 emission ratio, but a large discrepancy for CO/NO_x.
-The observed CO to NO_y ratio was more than 3 times the emission ratio derived from inventories.
-[13]
+The measured SO2 to NO_v ratio and CO to NO_v ratio were compared with the respective ratios from the current emission inventories for the region, which indicated a comparable SO2 to NO_v emission ratio, but a large discrepancy for CO to NO_x ratio.
+The observed CO to NO_y ratio was more than 3 times the emission ratio derived from inventories.[13]

 Also, large eddy simulation (LES) of the gas-second order moment (SOM) of particles model based on the two fluid method coupled with the subgrid-scale (SGS) reaction submodel was applied to investigate SO2 and NO_x emissions circulating fluidized bed (CFB) combustors.
 The SGS reaction submodel based on the eddy dissipation concept (EDC) model was developed considering the effect of particles to circulate the SGS reaction rates.
 The predicted results by the model are in agreement with the experimental data.
 The flow characteristics including concentration and SOM of particles were analyzed.
 The simulation results show that the particles including coal and desulfurized particles were sufficiently mixed.
 The velocity fluctuation of particles was enhanced for the combustion process, and the velocity fluctuation in the axial direction was about twice higher than that in the radial direction.
-It was observed that the SGS reaction of gas not only improved the homogenous reaction of gas but the heterogeneous reaction also.
+It was observed that the SGS reaction of gas not only improved the homogenous reaction of gas but the heterogeneous reaction also.[14]